matiszach/university-projects/low-level-programming/nand-gates/README.md

 # NAND Gates Circuit DLL

+## Warning

+The Project uses system-specific functionalities and works only on `Linux`.

 ## Description

 This project is a dynamically loaded C library that implements the functionality of creating logic circuits with NAND gates.